 You can know which content on your blog is most engaging.
-You can get this information by selecting Page under Content section.
+You can get this information by selecting the Page under the Content section.
 Here you can see which content on your website is liked most by your visitors.
 You can use it by creating more of the similar content, to keep readers attracted and reduce the bounce rates.

-Google Analytics also tells you about the worst performing pages on your website.
+Google Analytics also tells you about the worst-performing pages on your website.
 You can find it on the Content page of Google Analytics.
 When visitors come looking for some information, they leave the website unsatisfied.
 This leaves a bad impression on your visitors.
 When you know of the pages where people were most dissatisfied, you can work on improving those pages to improve the overall productivity of your website.

 Google Analytics displays many more parameters of about a website which very certainly can help grow your website.